 Whether you're a novice runner or a seasoned veteran, shin pain and bruising can rear its ugly head from time to time, interfering with your training and competition schedules.
 However, shin pain caused by running is not inevitable.
-If you have bruises on your shin, it's probably shin splints, which can be caused by your footwear, foot strike or foot type.
+Learning to identify the possible causes can set you on the path to recovery and improved performance.

 Pain and Bruising of the Shin

-It's vital that you're properly fitted for running shoes, ensuring that you're wearing the right shoe for your foot type.
-Individuals with high arches, men weighing over 200 pounds and women weighing more than 150 pounds may require a stability shoe with a rigid midsole that provides good arch support.
+Competitive bodybuilder and sports doctor David Ryan, MD, emphasizes the importance of finding the right shoe for your foot type and running style, a process he likens in difficulty to finding the right life partner.
+Ryan notes that individuals with high arches, men weighing over 200 pounds and women weighing over 150 pounds may require a stability shoe with a rigid midsole that provides good arch support.
 Flat-footed individuals whose feet tend to roll inward, or pronate when running, will do better with a motion control shoe.
 While highly cushioned shoes offer more shock absorption, they are generally less supportive of high arches and flat feet.